Morgan and John O’Brien

 [20] “Local Civic Leader Dies,” The Shreveport Journal 22 October 1959.

-In 1895, The Dress Regulations New Zealand Defence Forces authorised using an eight-pointed star as an identifying embellishment to be worn by Regimental and Company Quartermaster Sergeants.[4]
+In 1895, the New Zealand Defence Forces Dress Regulations officially sanctioned the use of an eight-pointed star as a distinguishing embellishment for Regimental and Company Quartermaster Sergeants.[4]
 This insignia remained in use until 1917.

 Regimental Quartermaster Sergeant-Major, 1905-1915.
 Robert McKie Collection